EPCN-fla/Nixware-Instruction/README_en-us.md

 # What Does This Repository Do Now
 * Updating the construction in English (Mainly) and Chinese instruction
 * Collecting more luas from the official forum
+* Try to fix some broken luas
+* Scripting new luas (like gun indicators)

 # Contributors
 **[Fla1337](https://github.com/EPCN-fla)**